kubernetes-sigs/contributor-playground/remote/learners/yanai.md

-This PR is to confirm my CLA.
+This PullRequest is to confirm my CLA.